Pauline Clarke: Smith's Hoard

 Smith's Hoard (1955), also known as The Golden Collar, is a British school-holiday mystery story.
 A brother and sister are sent for the school holidays to their great-aunt who lives in the country.
 During their train trip they coincidentally meet a boastful young man who tells them he is a dealer in second-hand jewellery, and shows them a strange gold item.
 The children work to untangle a mystery which includes secret and illegal archaeological digging, theft of historical artefacts, and even the haunting by the ghost of the Celtic smith who buried the hoard and died in tribal warfare.
 The story is narrated by the younger sister (with some help from her brother and his friend), and, by the end, the mystery is solved.

 Torolv the Fatherless

 The story of Torolv the Fatherless (1959) works around the Old English poem The Battle of Maldon.
 This commemorates a bitter defeat at Maldon in Essex by Danish raiders in 991, led by a Viking called Anlaf, who is possibly Olaf Tryggvason, later the king of Norway, and himself a character in the Icelandic Heimskringla Saga.
-At the end of the book, Clarke includes her own translation of the poem.
+At the end of the book, Clarke includes her translation of the poem.